LLNL/radiuss-shared-ci/docs/sphinx/user_guide/setup_ci.rst

 The third step in adopting RADIUSS Shared CI infrastructure is to setup the CI.

-Once you have put in the effort to implement the first two steps, you should be able to benefit from the shared CI infrastructure.
+After you have implemented the first two steps :ref:`use_spack-label` and :ref:`build_and_test-label`, you should be able to use the shared CI infrastructure.
 In more complex scenarios, you will always be able to use the template as a starting point for a custom implementation.

 By sharing the CI definition, projects share the burden of maintaining it.
-In addition, with our shared CI, they also share a core set of Spack specs to ensure that they keep running tests with similar configurations.
+In addition, with our shared CI, they also share a core set of Spack specs to ensure that they keep running tests with similar build configurations.

 =================
 RADIUSS Shared CI
 =================

-Initially, the RADIUSS effort developed a mechanism to `share Spack configuration files`_ across projects.
+Initially, the RADIUSS effort developed a mechanism to *share Spack configuration files* across projects.
 Then, we developed a process to manage Spack and use it to generate CMake configuration files.
-The RADIUSS Shared CI project extends this by developing a CI implementation that can be shared across projects, which drive it with a ``build-and-test`` script that has the same inputs across projects.
+The RADIUSS Shared CI project extends this by developing a CI implementation that can be shared across projects, which drive it with a ``build-and-test`` script (described in :ref:`build_and_test-label`) that has the same inputs across projects.

-With a centralized CI configuration that is shared by projects, we create an interface between local and shared configuration. we try to keep this interface minimal, while allowing for project-specific customization.
-Only a handful of modifications are required to get the CI to work for your projects, while files in the ``customization`` directory allow for finer tuning and extensibility.
+With a centralized CI configuration that is shared by projects, we create an interface between local and shared configurations.
+We try to keep this interface minimal, while allowing for project-specific customization.
+Only a handful of modifications are required to get the CI to work for your project, while files in the ``customization`` directory allow for finer tuning and extensibility.

 .. note::
    GitLab allows projects to include external files to configure their CI.
 We